syl20bnr/spacemacs-elpa-mirror/melpa/kanban-readme.txt

 ChangeLog:

+ - 0.2.1: document usage of "" to get all tags and 'file
  - 0.2.0: Finally merge the much faster kanban-fill from stackeffect.
           I’m sorry that it took me 3 years to get there.
  - 0.1.7: strip keyword from link for org-version >= 9 and